docusign/docusign-esign-python-client/README.md

 For security purposes, DocuSign recommends using the [Authorization Code Grant](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-code-grant) flow.

-## Running tests:
+## Tests:

-To run tests, you need:
+### Test configuration
+1. Login with your DocuSign account on https://appdemo.docusign.com.
+2. Open Apps and Keys section in Settings and press Add App and Integration Key button.
+3. Enter App name, add secret key, generate RSA key and press Save button.
+4. Create new brand on https://admindemo.docusign.com/brands page and save its ID.
+5. Create new template on https://appdemo.docusign.com/templates page and save its ID.
-1. Create a .env file at the root of the repository (or rename an existing .env_example file)
+6. Create a .env file at the root of the repository (or rename an existing .env_example file) and fill it with required data from steps 3-5.
-2. Enter your data from the developer account
+7. Write your generated private key into .env file

+8. Where in the developer account to look for data for the .env file:
 *   USER_NAME=< your e-mail on which to register an account >
 *   CLIENT_SECRET=< The secret key of your application > \
     settings => Apps and Keys =>